 PVD stands for Physical Vapor Deposition.
 Basically, what this means in layman’s terms is that a skinny coat of a metal vapor is placed on the surface of an object through a vacuum chamber and very high temperatures.

-This is the basic process of producing a PVD stainless steel finish:
+The basic process of producing a PVD stainless steel finish:

 - Vacuum Chamber – The solid material is vaporized in a vacuum chamber.

 - High Temperature – In the vacuum chamber, the temperature is between 122 to 1,112-degree Fahrenheit (50 to 600 degrees Celsius).
 So it is fired at extremely high temperatures.

 - Deposit on Material – The PVD gets deposited or placed on the material in the vacuum chamber.

 - Needs to Rotate – Usually, while applying a PVD coating, the object needs to be rotated to ensure the heat and the application are even.
 The chamber position and rotation is an essential part of the PVD coating.